lacework/lw-scanner-action/README.md

 ### v0.5.0
 * Changed variables and how this action works to make the user expirence consitent across differnt CI platforms like Bitbucket, GitHub Actions, CircleCI, etc.
+* Changed exit codes, action will fail with exit code 1 regardles of the severity of the vulnerability / policy.
 * Fix evalution of found vulnerabilites as json schema changed.
+* Remove option to only fail if fixable, as of today it is not mapped to specific severity.
+If this functionality is required it can be archived using the new policy feature.

 ### v0.4.0
 * Updated Lacework Scanner to version [0.2.2](https://github.com/lacework/lacework-vulnerability-scanner/releases/tag/v0.2.2)